-Tell the designated member of staff or Principal.
+Tell the DSL.
 If that is not possible, telephone Children's Services (Children's Social Care Locality Team) as quickly as possible.
 (In an emergency call 999 for the police)

 What are my responsibilities for child protection?

 To know the name of your designated member of staff for Child Protection and who to contact if they are not available.